opencog/opencog/examples/pln/inference-control-learning/distributed-inference-control-learning.md

 TV.strength = |C|/|A|
 TV.count = |A|
 ```
-(note that this is not the best possible estimate, this may vary
+(this is not the best possible estimate which may vary depending on
-depending on the prior, but we let aside for sake of simplicity).
+the prior, but we let aside for sake of simplicity).

 It is important to realize that the pattern matchings required to
 obtain `A` and `C` need to take place over the entire distributed